mukaiizawa/Paren/man/man3/import.md

 If the `MODULE` has already been loaded, nothing is done, so calling the `MODULE` with the same name multiple times will work properly.

+See also `load(3)` for side effects, since it is called internally.

 # RETURN VALUE
 Returns the `MODULE`.